Pkanagalakshmi/Spam-Classifier/README.md

 # Spam Classifier

 ## Overview
-The Spam Classifier project is a machine learning application designed to classify emails as either spam or ham (non-spam).
+The Spam Classifier project is a machine learning application designed to classify Email as either spam or ham (non-spam).
 The project utilizes a Logistic Regression model combined with TF-IDF feature extraction and hyperparameter tuning to achieve effective spam detection.
 A Flask web application is used to interact with the model.

 ## Project Structure
 The project contains the following files: